SemanticMediaWiki/SemanticMediaWiki/tests/README.md

 ],
 </pre>

-The test result assertion is done in a very simplified way but expressive enough for users to understand the test objective and its expected results.
+The test result assertion provides simplified string comparison methods (mostly for output related assertion but expressive enough for users to understand the test objective and its expected results).
 For example, verifying that a result printer does output a certain string, one has to the define an expected output in terms of:

 <pre>
 "tests": [